MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/CoC.md

 - **#showcase** - Used to show new content made by the community, not for posting mod announcements.
 - **#modpacks** - The place used to ask questions about modpack development, and discussion relating to modpacks.
 - **#art** - Used to discuss art you've made, or wanted to share.
 Keep the chat SFW!
 - **#stopthatitsverysilly** - Shitposting, politics, memes, inflammatory but not racist or hateful stuff.
+And no anime!
 - **#other-games** - A place to talk about games, play games or share news about games with others.
 ### DEVELOPMENT
 - **#mod-development** - The place to ask questions about making mods, getting help with your mod code issues.